Lagrangian skeleta of very affine complete intersections

 \begin{remark} Since our A-side space $Z$ is a complete intersection inside an affine toric variety, it falls within the scope of the Abouzaid--Auroux--Katzarkov mirror construction from \cite{aak}.
-The candidate B-side mirror that one would obtain by running their argument is a certain \emph{Landau-Ginzburg model} $(Y,W_Y)$, where $Y$ is a non-compact toric variety and $W_Y$ a regular function on it.
-By using techniques similar to Sections \ref{subsections:tropical_ci} and \ref{subsection:tropical_bbci}, we can translate between the combinatorics of our set-up and the more general one involving the Cayley trick to prove that $Y=\Tot(\mL_1 \oplus \dots \oplus \mL_r \rightarrow X_\Sigma)$, where the ample line bundles $\mL_j \rightarrow X_\Sigma$ come from the decomposition of rays $\Sigma(1)=\coprod_j \Sigma_j(1)$ induced by the nef-partition, and that the critical locus of $W_Y$ can be naturally identified with $\check{Z} \subset Y$ inside the zero section.
-Therefore, by Orlov's Knörrer periodicity, we have an equivalence $D^b(\check{Z}) \cong MF(Y,W_Y)$, so Theorem \ref{theorem:hms-for-bbci} also implies a special case of homological mirror symmetry for the AAK mirrors (which is the set-up studied in \cite{msz}). \end{remark}
+The candidate B-side mirror that one would obtain by running their argument is a certain \emph{Landau-Ginzburg model} $(Y,W_Y)$, where $Y$ is a non-compact smooth toric stack and $W_Y$ a regular function on it.
+By using techniques similar to Sections \ref{section:tropical-ci} and \ref{section:tropical-bbci}, we can translate between the combinatorics of our set-up and the more general one involving the Cayley trick to prove that $Y=\Tot(\mL_1^\vee \oplus \dots \oplus \mL_r^\vee \rightarrow \mX_\Sigma)$, where the ample line bundles $\mL_j \rightarrow \mX_\Sigma$ satisfying $\mL_1 \otimes \dots \otimes\mL_r \cong -K_{\mX_{\Sigma}}$ come from the decomposition of rays $\Sigma(1)=\bigsqcup_{j=1}^k \Sigma_j(1)$ induced by the nef-partition, while the function $W_Y=\sum_{j=1}^r p_js_j$ is obtained by evaluating the defining sections $s_j \in \Gamma(\mX_\Sigma,\mL_j)$ to get fibrewise linear functions $p_js_j$ on $\Tot(\mL_j^\vee)$, see \cite{barbacovi-segal} for more details on the notation.
+The critical locus of $W_Y$ can then be naturally identified with $\check{Z} \subset Y$ inside the zero section, so by Orlov's Knörrer periodicity, we have an equivalence $\coh(\check{Z}) \cong MF(Y,W_Y)$, and Theorem \ref{theorem:hms-for-bbci} also implies a special case of homological mirror symmetry for the AAK mirrors (which is the set-up studied in \cite{msz}). \end{remark}